 Important!
-Docker Desktop is only for MacOS 10.10 Yosemite and later.
+Docker Desktop only supports the latest two versions of MacOS.
 Earlier versions of MacOS should install Docker Toolbox.

 Windows: Install Docker Desktop for Windows Important!
 If you are already using virtualbox, do NOT install Docker Desktop.
 Instead, install Docker Toolbox.